nonokangwei/Stable-Diffusion-on-GCP/README.md

 ## Build Stable Diffusion Image
 Build image with provided Dockerfile, push to repo in Cloud Artifacts \
-Please note I have prepared two individual Dockerfile for inference and training, for inference, we don't include dreambooth extension for training.
+Please note I have prepared two seperate Dockerfiles for inference and training, for inference, we don't include dreambooth extension for training.

 ```shell
 cd gcp-stable-diffusion-build-deploy/Stable-Diffusion-UI-Novel/docker_inference